What is an Animal Behavioural Specialist?

 What does an Animal Behavioural Specialist do?

-Ethology - the study of an animal in order to verify links between genetic or environmental factors and the behaviours they cause.
+- the study of an animal in order to verify links between genetic or environmental factors and the behaviours they cause.
 Controlled experiments may be used to determine these connections, be it in a lab setting or a more natural, but controlled setting.
-The previously mentioned wild horse example would fall into the category of Ethology.
+The previously mentioned wild horse example would fall into the category of ethology.

-Comparative Psychology - the study of the similarities that govern all creatures, rather than just one particular species.
+- the study of the similarities that govern all creatures, rather than just one particular species.
 The specialist is watching for common links between species that link disease, migration, intelligence, and even reproduction.
 These specialists use many methods from other fields of behavioural science.

-The necessary requirements to become an Animal Behavioural Specialist vary depending on the chosen field of study.
+The necessary requirements to become an animal behavioural specialist vary depending on the chosen field of study.